The Ultimate Guide to Grilling Perfect Steak Every Time

 And then there are sauces.
 A good steak sauce can take your grilling experience to the next level.
 I love a classic chimichurri, with its vibrant herbiness and tangy zest.
 A bold béarnaise is another favorite, its creamy richness a perfect complement to the steak’s savory notes.
 And for a simple yet delicious touch, you can’t go wrong with a garlic herb butter, its subtle yet flavorful notes enhancing every bite.

-(Part 8) Troubleshooting Common Grilling Mistakes: Turning Mishaps into Triumphs
+(Part 8) Troubleshooting Common grilling mistakes: Turning Mishaps into Triumphs

 The Steak Stuck to the Grill: A Common Dilemma